DIGITAL ART REQUIREMENTS

 When color is critical: you must provide Miratec Systems with color chips, Pantone numbers, or a standard vinyl color from a 3M, Arlon, Avery, or Oracal color library that we can use to color match solid fill areas.
 Any critical colors should be listed in the file’s color swatch palette.
 The intended parts of the art should actually use each indicated color swatch.
 We can produce these graphics without a color reference; however, the color could possibly look different than your expectations.

-Use CMYK when preparing art files for production.
-CMYK will most accurately reflect onto your computer monitor, the output color, although there may remain some subtle differences.
+Please Use PMS colors when preparing art files for production.
+PMS will most accurately reflect onto your computer monitor, the output color, although there may remain some subtle difference.
+While we accept CMYK and RGB files, differences in color can occur when they are converted to PMS for production.

 Pixel images are made up of many small squares of data called pixels.
 The data in each individual square dictates the color that the pixel will print.
 Resolution is defined by the number of pixels in a given area of an image.